2024 Solar Incentives Guide for Forest City, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
+The ITC applies to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these could include tax credits, rebates and more.
-Certain incentives are ongoing, while others might only be available for a limited time.
-They may be provided by the Florida government, or by your county or municipality.
+As with federal incentives, these may include rebates, tax credits and more.
+The incentives — which might be provided by the state of Florida, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Forest City